Banging Toolbox

-Also, make sure to have a solid carrying case for all your bits.
+Therefore, have a solid carrying case for all your bits.

-If you have a lot of screws to drive in you want to get a kit that also includes an impact driver.
+If you have a lot of screws to drive in you want to get a kit that includes an impact driver.

-Both tools work together really well and will save a lot of wear-and-tear on your cordless drill.
+Both tools work together really well and will save a lot of wear and tear on your cordless drill.

 You can simply set up both tools with a different bit ready to go for the job you are doing.